killerdolp/2D-report-ALGO/Report.md

 <img alt="center" src="Screenshot 2025-03-13 at 7.58.30 PM.png" width="400px" height="200px">
 </div>

-==Figure 1== is a high level overview of the tables.
+==Figure 1== is a high-level overview of the tables.
 These tables would have a **one to one relationship**, where the `points_id` column in the User table serves as a foreign key referencing the Primary key (`id`) in the Reward_Points table.
-This ensures that whenever the user's points are needed to be displayed in his own account, it would only take **O(1)** time.
+This ensures that whenever the user's points need to be retrieved and displayed in their own account, it would only take **O(1)** time.

 ==Figure 2==
 <div align="center">
 <img alt="center" src="Screenshot 2025-03-14 at 6.07.56 PM.png" width="400px" height="200px">
 </div>

-> [!Take note that in Figure 2, the key is used for indexing , while Index (e.g Index:15) points to the actual index in the database]
+> [!Take note that in Figure 2, the key is used for indexing, while Index (e.g Index:15) points to the actual index in the database]

 Searching for a person's username and id in the `users` table could result in $O(n)$ complexity if we use a trivial sequential search approach.
 To optimise lookups, the **User** table should implement database indexing.
 This allows the database to jump directly to the relevant sections instead of iterating through the data.
 As shown in ==Figure 2==, indexing uses a structure, similar to B-tree, which ensures **O(log n)** time complexity for searching.

 (maybe add actual example here)

-However, **Rewards point** table should not use database indexing.
-This is due to the frequent changing in the table (explained in [[2D report#User Ranking System]]).
-Although B-tree's are great for searching, they slow down when operations like insert, update and delete happens.
-This operations adds overhead, as for each operation, the database would have to keep rebuilding and reorganising the data structure and possibly rebalancing the trees, slowing down the performance.
+However, **Reward points** table should not use database indexing.
+This is due to the frequent updates and changes in the table (explained in [[2D report#User Ranking System]]).
+Although B-tree's are great for searching, they slow down when operations like insert, update and delete happen.
+These operations add overhead, as for each operation, the database would have to keep rebuilding and reorganising the data structure and possibly rebalancing the trees, slowing down the performance.

 (Should i explain b-tree oso??)

 ---
 # User Ranking System

 The ranking system is designed in a way to incentivise user engagement and reward top-performing users.
-There are 4 tiers in this system.
-Bronze, Silver, Gold and Platinum.
-A user can gain points by getting likes and comments on their post and videos and would lose points by gaining dislikes and reports.
+There are 4 tiers in this system (Bronze, Silver, Gold and Platinum).
+A user can gain points by gaining likes and comments on their posts and videos.
+They would lose points by receiving dislikes and reports.
 Rank progression is determined by a weekly leaderboard, where high performing users, are promoted, and low performing users are demoted.
+Weekly rankings are only based on points accumulated **only** in that week.

 ## Ranking Progression Rules
 - **Bronze to Silver**
-	- A user would be promoted to Silver upon obtaining 1000 points
+	- Bronze tier users would be promoted to Silver upon obtaining 1000 points.
-	- A user would not be able to demote from Bronze to Silver.
+	- Users would not be able to demote from Bronze to Silver.
 - **Silver to Gold**
-	- Users must be in the top 20% those who earned points during the week
+	- Silver tier users in the top 20% of the weekly leaderboard would be promoted to Gold.
-	- Weekly rankings are only based on points accumulated **only** in that week.
 - **Gold to Platinum**
-	- Top 10% of those in the **gold** tier weekly points would be promoted to Platinum
+	- Gold tier users in the top 10% of the weekly leaderboard would be promoted to Platinum.

 #### Demotion Rules
-To ensure user retainment and competitive fairness, Gold and Platinum players have to maintain their rankings.
+To ensure user engagement and competitive fairness, Gold and Platinum players have to maintain their rankings.
-- If a **gold** user is in the bottom 20% , the user would demoted to silver
+- If a **Gold** user is in the bottom 20%, the user will be demoted to Silver
-- If a **platinum** user is in the bottom 10% , the user would demoted to gold.
+- If a **Platinum** user is in the bottom 10%, the user will be demoted to Gold.

-A **silver** user is not able to demote to bronze.
+A **Silver** user is not able to be demoted to Bronze.
 This allows the user to have a sense of accomplishment reinforcing a positive user experience.
-Furthermore, by preventing the demotion to bronze, it ensures motivation for those users that had a temporary decline in activity.
+Furthermore, by preventing the demotion to bronze, it ensures motivation for those users who had a temporary decline in activity for the week.

 # Algorithm for sorting points
 The algorithm used to store **Reward Points** table would be the **Red-Black Tree** algorithm.
 It is an modified version of the Binary Search Tree.
 It is also offers faster insertions and deletions than the AVL tree, due to the lesser amount of rotations when restructuring the tree.